What Is MACD Indicator?

 This unique composition of trend and momentum can be applied to Hourly, daily, weekly or monthly charts.

-How MACD Histogram Strategy Works?
+How MACD Histogram Strategy Works In Stock Market?

 MACD is often displayed with a histogram, which graphs the distance between the MACD line and its signal line.
 If the MACD line is above the signal line, the histogram will be above the central line.